White Ash Mine disaster

-This statue at the Mines Museum of Earth Science honors the ten miners who died in the disaster.
+This statue at the memorial honors the ten miners who died in the disaster.

 The White Ash Mine disaster occurred on 9 September 1889 at the White Ash Mine, an underground coal mine in Golden, Colorado.
 Ten men who had been working at the end of the lowest level were killed when the mine was accidentally flooded.
 Their bodies were never recovered and the mine was abandoned.
 It is likely that the flood was caused by a fire that weakened a barrier between the White Ash Mine and a nearby abandoned mine that was known to be flooded.

 Background

 The White Ash Mine, which opened in 1862, became one of the most extensive early coal mines in Colorado.
 It produced coal for use in Golden, in Denver to the east, and at gold and silver mines in the Rocky Mountains to the west.
 It worked a near-vertical coal seam near the base of the Laramie Formation that ranged from 6 to 8 ft thick.
 A vertical shaft was sunk in rock west of the seam, and horizontal cross-cuts were driven from the shaft to reach the seam, after which horizontal levels were driven within the coal itself.
 By the end of 1880, the mine employed forty men and was producing about 100 short tons (91 tonnes) of coal per day.

 The Loveland Mine, which lay a short distance to the north, had worked the same coal seam.
 By the time of the disaster it had been abandoned and was known to be filled with water.